Routing with PgOSM Flex

 Route motorized

-The following query modifies the query passed in to pgr_dijkstra() to join to osm.road_line.
+The following query modifies the query passed in to pgr_dijkstra() to join the routing.road_line_noded table to the routing.road_line table.
+This allows using attributes available in the upstream table for additional routing logic.
 The join clause includes a filter on the route_motor column.

 SELECT d.*, n.the_geom AS node_geom, e.geom AS edge_geom